 What the heck is a boundary?
 What do you mean?
 Where you begin and I end?
 I don’t know what you are talking about?

 I was violated physically, sexually, emotionally, mentally.
 I learned I was the abuser’s property.
 I couldn’t say NO. My thoughts and my feelings belonged to the abuser.
-My thoughts and my feelings were owned by my dysfunctional parent.
+My thoughts and feelings were owned by my dysfunctional parents.
 When I had a feeling it was the wrong feeling, or I was told not to be ridiculous, this wasn’t what I was feeling.
 I was gaslighted for my perceptions and feelings.
 My abusers told themselves lies so they could make sense of their own dysfunction.
 I was touched, kicked, pushed, shoved, beaten.
-My body belonged to my abuser….. my parent.
+My body belonged to my abuser….. my parents.
 I feel shame all the time.
 Like I am worthless and do not deserve to be here.

 As an adult, I muster through learning boundaries the hard way.
 Sometimes people are mean to me because I don’t understand that I crossed their boundary.
 Sometimes I have a big wall up and I won’t let anyone in.
 This causes me to feel lonely.
 Sometimes I let everybody in and this causes me to get hurt again.

 Do you want to know if I want a hug?
 Why should I trust you?
 You’re just another adult who will probably betray me.

 Respecting your own personal physical space.

 Telling another person whether they can touch you or not.